TheArturthur/CoppermindScraper/Cosmere/Connection.md

 ## The Nature of Connection
 Connection uses [[Spiritweb\|spiritwebs]], and connects them in the [[Spiritual Realm\|Spiritual Realm]].
 Connection is thought to be part of the Spiritual aspect of a being.
 Additionally, it is possible to alter Connection through artificial means, though the particulars of how this is accomplished are unknown.
 Connection can be inherited.
 People are generally Connected to other people or certain locations, and can be Connected to more than one place at a time.
+As a Spiritual attribute, Connection is not bound by ordinary laws of time, and is thus capable of Connecting one to the past and future.
+One's Connection to the past allows the soul to know when the body it was associated with was born, and thus be aware of its "age."
 Despite the Spiritual properties of Connection, [[Cognitive Shadow\|Cognitive Shadows]], [[Splinter\|splinters]], and in certain instances [[Shard\|Shards]], can get tied to an area, [[/wiki/Cosmere#Planets]], or individual in the cosmere due to their Connection to it.
 Forcibly separating such beings or objects can, in some cases, separate their spiritual component from their body.
 As one gets further from that which they have such a Connection to, they begin to feel a pulling sensation that gets stronger the further they travel.
 Connection is not directly composed of anything, existing as something more akin to a spiritual force that binds things together.
 When made visible in any Realm, Connection appears as glowing cords of light connecting things together; be it in a complex web, or a single string with the ends vanishing into nothing.
 The cords are considered difficult to read or understand.